|Home||Tutorials||Animation Samples||PC Security||Links||Downloads||About|

 Another source of infection can be a web page.
 This is becoming a favoured method for the bad guys to infect computers.
 November 2004 saw several websites hacked; malicious code was inserted to exploit a known vulnerability in Internet Explorer, and in turn it allowed malicious code to be downloaded and run on the infected machines.
 (Microsoft released a patch for that around December 1, 2004.
 It's available at the Windows Update site.)
 Attacks on web sites occur with alarming frequency - MySpace has had it's share of issues, as have php-based bulletin boards, and many others.
 2008 has seen an alarming number of otherwise "trusted" websites compromised.
 The Register has an article on a recent outbreak.
 SophosLabs notes their scanners identify a new infected web page every 14 seconds.
 Minimize your risk, and keep all your software up-to-date with all the patches.
 US-CERT has detailed information on how to help secure your web browsers.

 Many of these malicious web sites attempt to exploit vulnerabilities on your computer, which can be aimed at the browser itself, or plugins it uses.
 These include such items as Flash players, Java, Adobe's Acrobat Reader, Winamp, QuickTime or RealPlayer media players.
 One can disable plugins, but making sure you have the latest, patched versions is wise.
 Other types of software, such as Skype and instant messaging programs, can also be targeted.
-Secunia has a free program, the Secunia Personal Software Inspector (PSI), that will scan your computer and identify vulnerable and "end-of-life" applications.
-It will even provide a direct link to download the latest patched version of the program, in most cases.
+Secunia used to have a free program for this, but after Flexera took over, it was eventually scuttled.
+You can still keep most of your applications updated with Patch My PC.
+The site's description says, "Patch My PC Updater is a free, easy-to-use program that keeps over 300 apps up-to-date on your computer.
+It is an easy way to update or install any of these programs on to your computer."
+Another product to keep you up-to-date is Belarc Advisor.

 A hacked website isn't the only source of malware.
 Some websites purposely plant bugs on their pages.
 So be careful where you surf!
 That cute screensaver you just found on a website may be giving you more than you bargained for.
 You can help minimize your risk with free add-on's, such as WOT or McAfee's SiteAdvisor.
 All are available free for Internet Explorer and Firefox.